 Jack is in a chipper mood in the morning.
-We ride our bikes to his house and enjoy Isabelle’s breakfast, especially the fresh orange juice.
+We bike to his house and enjoy Isabelle’s breakfast, especially the fresh orange juice.
 He asks the D&D nerds to come over and a game is started.
 I figure it will distract me from worrying about that night’s gig and our jock confrontation.
 Jack suggests I play a healer this time, as my heroic knight needs to be revived too many times when I rush toward certain destruction.
 But Jack knows it’s in my blood to fight.
 Finally the nerds refuse to go back to the start when I no longer can be revived.
 Isaac says I’m being a jerk, while I know he’s just jealous.
 I catch him coming back from the bathroom and make a move to kiss him.
 He freaks and runs away.
 Of course, he tells Jack, as proof that I’m unfaithful.

 “I just wanted to show him that we have something he can’t give you,” I respond when Jack asks why I tried to seduce him.